Project 5

 Instructions

-1. Connect the Arduino Nano to your computer and open the Arduino IDE.
+1. Connect the ESP32 to your computer and open the Arduino IDE.
 You will write a small program that echos small byte-sized values between the Nano and your computer.

-2. Upload your sketch to the Arduino Nano, and verify that the program executes as expected.
-Open the Arduino IDE Serial Monitor, enter small integer values, and observe the communication between the computer and the Nano.
+2. Upload your sketch to the ESP32, and verify that the program executes as expected.
+Open the Arduino IDE Serial Monitor, enter small integer values, and observe the communication between the computer and the ESP32.

 Checkpoint 2